Logical qubits with erasure conversion using metastable neutral atoms: Discussion

+Despite these results, further improvements in logical-circuit performance will require identifying the dominant error mechanisms in the current system.
+Our numerical model indicates that transport errors dominate the present circuit implementation.
+For example, in Fig.~\ref{fig:code422}e, the model suggests that transport errors account for 66\% of the logical error rate at $t=0$.
+We emphasize that this limitation is specific to the present circuit implementation, which lacks an alternative method for individual addressing and, due to the 1D gate zone, offers only limited parallelism.
+As a result, each atom requires four moves between the storage and gate zones, and executing these moves sequentially introduces a substantial temporal overhead (29 ms).

+Beyond technical improvements, practical fault-tolerant quantum computation ultimately requires larger-distance codes that are also robust against Pauli errors.
+One suitable example is the surface code, where numerical studies suggest that erasure conversion can significantly improve its threshold and effective error distance \cite{wu_erasure_2022, sahay_high-threshold_2023}.
+Even with the current erasure fraction of our CZ gates (about 38\%), erasure conversion is predicted to raise the surface-code threshold from 0.94\% to 1.45\%, and thresholds over 10\% have been projected for very high erasure fractions~\cite{sahay_high-threshold_2023}.
+The high parallelism of logical operations in the surface code will also help reduce errors from atom transport.
+For example, in a 2D gate-zone architecture incorporating separate trap arrays for data qubits and ancillas, a single surface-code syndrome-extraction cycle could be executed with no handoffs and only four short-distance moves~\cite{bluvstein_quantum_2022}.
+This approach is expected to reduce heating and enable faster circuit execution.

-While this work demonstrates that erasure information can be used to improve logical qubit performance, repeated error correction and deep logical circuits will require replacing the affected atoms, as well as atoms that were lost without being detected, using leakage reduction units~\cite{aliferis_fault-tolerant_2006}.
+In an operational fault-tolerant quantum computer, repeated error correction and deep logical circuits will require replacing the affected atoms, as well as atoms that were lost without being detected, using leakage reduction units~\cite{aliferis_fault-tolerant_2006}.
 The most natural approach for neutral atoms is to teleport logical information to freshly prepared physical qubit arrays, as considered by Knill~\cite{knill_quantum_2005} and in measurement-based quantum computing implementations~\cite{bartolucci_fusion-based_2023,sahay_high-threshold_2023}.
 It has recently been proposed that loss-resolving measurements~\cite{lis_midcircuit_2023, norcia_midcircuit_2023, chow_circuit-based_2024,li_fast_2025} can provide erasure-like information about qubit loss~\cite{gu_optimizing_2024,chang_surface_2024, perrin_quantum_2025, yu_processing_2025, baranes_leveraging_2025}.
 This can result in improved erasure detection performance: for example, we have measured that 75\% of the TO gate errors in Fig. \ref{fig:arcz}e result in atom loss, and virtually all of the transport errors are loss.
 To ensure a supply of new physical qubits, a key step for the future of this platform will be fast mid-circuit atom replacement to allow loss errors to be replenished~\cite{singh_dual-element_2022,muniz_repeated_2025,li_fast_2025}.